SAP Expertise Consulting (IS-Utilities)

 PRINCE2 – A Structured Project Management Methodology:

-Whenever we decide we want to do something, go somewhere, build something, or achieve something, we need to know the answer to some questions:
+something, or achieve something, we need to know the answer to some

 Structured project management means managing the project in a logical, organised way, following defined steps.
 A structured project management method like PRINCE2 is the written description of this logical, organised approach